Our GDI or direct injection fuel injector cleaning includes before and after results and comes with a written report.

 SIDI = Spark Ignition Direct Injection (Holden)

 Note: Due to cost we currently do not replace some of the O-rings and seals on most of the GDI injectors we service.
-Also please note that due to liability we do not return used crush washers that some direct fuel injectors use to seal between the cylinder head and fuel injector.
-Theses crush washers is a one time use only.
+Note: Due to liability we do not return used crush washers that some direct fuel injectors use to seal between the cylinder head and fuel injector.
+Theses crush washers is a one time use item only.